 See also: collector cars

-Collector car insurance quotes
+Collector and classic car insurance quotes

 Myth: modified car insurance is hard to find

 In no-fault states, a monetary threshold precludes policyholders from suing for bodily injuries sustained in a car accident unless the expenses exceed a certain agreed-upon figure as defined by the state.

 Once the threshold is crossed, an accident victim can sue an at-fault driver for medical-related post-accident expenses.

 See also: verbal threshold, no-fault insurance, no-fault states

 What is bodily injury coverage?